Plavit/E2B-hackathon-datalyzer/README.md

 - internal logic is vibe-coded in python
 - frontend is using Plotly dash

-Start of hackathon when we refined the idea: ca. 11AM:
+Start of hackathon when we refined the idea: ca. 🕚11AM:
 TBD image

-End of hackathon, ca. 🕠17\:30:01 (yes, 17:30 was deadline):
+End of hackathon, ca. 🕠17\:30:01 (yes, 17:30 was submission deadline how did you guess?):
 TBD image

 ## Features